khusmann/interlacer/README.md

 variables as character vectors and doing a bunch of string comparisons and type conversions to make sense of them.

-Interlacer provides functions that load variables from interlaced data sources into a new `interlaced` column type that simultaneously holds values and `NA` reasons as separate *channels* of the same variables.
-In most contexts you can treat `interlaced` columns as if they were regular
-values: if you take the `mean` of an interlaced column, you get the mean of its values, without its missing reasons interfering in the computation.
+`interlacer` provides functions that load variables from interlaced data sources into a new `interlaced` column type that holds values and `NA` reasons in separate *channels* of the same variable.
+In most contexts, you can treat `interlaced` columns as if they were regular values: if you take the `mean` of an interlaced column, for example, you get the mean of its values, without its missing reasons interfering in the computation.

-But unlike a regular column, the missing reasons are still available in an `interlaced` column.
-This means you can still generate summary statistics with breakdowns by missing reason, or filter data frames on variables by specific missing reasons.
+Unlike a regular column, however, the missing reasons are still available.
+This means you can still filter data frames on variables by specific missing reasons, or generate summary statistics with breakdowns by missing reason.
 In other words, you no longer have to constantly manually include / exclude missing reasons in computations by filtering them with awkward string comparisons or type conversions… everything just works!

-Although this may seem like a simple premise on the surface, it has deep implications.
-In addition to the introduction in `#vignette("interlacer")` be sure to also check out:
+In addition to the introduction in `vignette("interlacer")` be sure to also check out:

-- `#vignette("mutations")` for a discussion on how to motify data frames when in this format

-- `#vignette("column-types")` to see how to handle variable-level missing reasons

-- `#vignette("coded-data")` for some recipies for working with coded data (e.g. data produced by SPSS, SAS or Stata)
+- `vignette("coded-data")` for some recipies for working with coded data (e.g. data produced by SPSS, SAS or Stata)

-- `#vignette("other-approaches")` for a deep dive into how interlacer’s approach compares to other approaches for representing and manipulating missing reasons alongside data values
+- `vignette("other-approaches")` for a deep dive into how interlacer’s approach compares to other approaches for representing and manipulating missing reasons alongside data values